 This was a lovely way of showing it, and much more effective than the conventional montage.
 As an adult, he breaks into the circus top to try their high wire as you do.
 He is caught by Papa Rudy, but he catches his eye with his juggling.
 After money changes hands, Rudy agrees to teach Petit the tools and tricks of this art.

 His 3 friends work out ways to help him reach his goal, now set for August the 6th.
-On arrival in New York with Annie he’s gets stage fright seeing the Towers.
-However his faith is restored after he takes a sneaky look from the top of the unfinished building.
+On arrival in New York with Annie, he gets stage fright seeing the Towers.
+However, his faith is restored after he takes a sneaky look from the top of the unfinished building.
 More accomplices help him but then on one of Petit’s undercover information seeking sessions to the Twin Towers, his identity is rumbled by an employee at the building recognising him from the Notre Dame incident.

 Then a tad irritating as you met the French cast and felt any one of them could have played Petit despite Gordon-Levitt’s accent.
-However, Gordon-Levitt plays his role passionately and I’m sure I won’t be able to get my head round his lack of French accent next time I see him act.
-I read he trained with the real life Petit for this role, and was able to walk on a high wire within 8 days!
-Not sure how long the accent – which he learnt from he French cast – took.
+However, Gordon-Levitt plays his role passionately and I’m sure I won’t be able to get my head around his lack of French accent next time I see him act.
+I read he trained with the real-life Petit for this role, and was able to walk on a high wire within 8 days!
+Not sure how long the accent – which he learnt from the French cast – took.

 Le Bon plays a lovely supporting role as his romantic interest and his accomplices add to the bonhomie.
 There are some lovely inspirational ways Petit tells his plan to others involving international food and an apparent flair for origami.
 The aerial shots are fantastic, and I’m sure they look even more dauntingly impressive on the larger screen and in 3D.
 There are many moments that are so full of suspense and this was definitely a hand squeezer for both of us, unlike the other vertigo challenging movies mentioned.
 There is a nice wee epilogue added to the story, a nice touch that I last saw in The Grand Budapest Hotel (2014).